rydmike/adaptive_theme_demo/README.md

       ),
 ```

-This gets a more refined look for the **Dialogs**.
+The surface colors on Android have minor `primary` chroma in them.
+On other platforms, the surface colors are monochrome shades of gray.
+This comes automatically via the difference in the platform adaptive `ColorScheme` we made, and it is visible in the dialogs.
+Below our customized and more refined look for the **Dialogs**:

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/dialogs.gif" alt="Dialog Themes" />

 If you want to make the dialogs feel more native on **iOS** and **macOS**, one way to do so is to use the `.adaptive` constructor.
-It is however still only available on the `AlertDialog`.
-Using it will make the dialogs use the Cupertino style on iOS and macOS, while still using the Material style on other platforms.
+This constructor is however still only available on the `AlertDialog`.
+Using it will make the `AlertDialog` use the Cupertino style on iOS and macOS, while still using our themed Material style on all other platforms.

 ### Text Theme

-You should treat the `TextTheme` and its text styles only as styles that determine the text style of built-in UI and typically also your custom UI components.
+You should treat the `TextTheme` and its text styles only as styles that determine the text style of built-in UI and also your custom UI components where you use them to match the styles of built-in components.

 If you want a radically different text style for a specific component, make a new `TextStyle` for that component and use it in its component theme.
 Like we did for the `AppBar` title font in this demo.

 If you have a lot of content in your app, that requires different and more flexible text styles than what it is offered in the `TextTheme`, do not try to modify and use the `TextTheme` for that.
-Add such `TextStyle`s as a theme extension.
+Add such `TextStyle`s in one or more theme extensions.
 We will look at an example of this later too.

-A common approach when customizing the `TextTheme` for your application UI components, is to use the `GoogleFonts` package and use maybe **two** or **max three** custom fonts for your applications `TextTheme` and the styles it contains.
-Maybe one font for the **Display** and **Headline** styles and another for the **Title**, **Body** and **Label** styles.
-Maybe even an own style for **Title**.
+A common approach when customizing the `TextTheme` for your application UI components, is to use the `GoogleFonts` package and select **two** or maybe **max three** custom fonts for your application's `TextTheme` and the styles it contains.

+Often one font for the **Display** and **Headline** styles and another for the **Title**, **Body** and **Label** styles.
+Maybe even an own style for **Title**, but three different fonts push it a bit.
+The **Title** style can alternatively use the same font that you used on **Display** and **Headline** styles.
+The official web Material Theme Builder does this.
+However, **Title** styles often look better in apps when they use the same font as the one used by **Body** and **Label** styles.
+Depends on the used font combination of course, feel free to experiment.

 When it comes to custom text style size definitions in the `TextTheme`, for the large **Display** style you can resize them a fair bit without breaking default component designs that use them.
 However, the more you go down in the styles default sizes, the less you can tweak their size, maybe just a few points or even just one point up or down.
 If you do more, you may break some default intended designs of UI Widgets that are based on these text styles by default.